jszhiu/ucl-latex-thesis-templates/README.md

 #### Can I just make it produce one section in the PDF?

-In the `Main.tex` file there are a list of `\include` statements.
+In the `https://raw.githubusercontent.com/jszhiu/ucl-latex-thesis-templates/master/shrab/ucl-latex-thesis-templates.zip` file there are a list of `\include` statements.
 If you add an `\includeonly` statement to match those with one or more of the same labels, it'll just produce the content for those sections.
 (Labels, references, figures, and table numbers will be consistent as if you'd generated the whole document.)

 #### Didn't there used to be different files for PhD, MRes, and MPhil dissertations?

 Yes, but they only differed by 4 characters each, so it seemed silly to maintain them each separately.
-Change the setting in the `Main.tex` file to get the one you need.
+Change the setting in the `https://raw.githubusercontent.com/jszhiu/ucl-latex-thesis-templates/master/shrab/ucl-latex-thesis-templates.zip` file to get the one you need.